The heart and soul of your APIS application is its

 reverse_name

-to provide human readable strings for your
+to provide human-readable strings for your

 relation model.
 They default to the verbose_name